Carlo Alessandro Landini

-Carlo Alessandro Landini (born April 20, 1954, in Milan, Italy) is an Italian composer, scholar and essayist.
+Carlo Alessandro Landini (born April 20, 1954) is an Italian composer, scholar, and essayist.
+Educated in Italy, France, and the United States, he has been active in contemporary classical music since the late 1970s.
+His work encompasses large-scale instrumental and chamber compositions and reflects sustained engagement with post-war European compositional traditions.

-Biography
+Landini has taught at Italian and international conservatories and universities, including the Conservatory of Piacenza and Columbia University, and has held visiting professorships in Europe and the United States.

+His music has been performed at major contemporary music festivals and venues, including the Darmstadt Summer Courses, the Venice Biennale, and the Solomon R. Guggenheim Museum in New York.
+Landini has received several international composition awards, including the Valentino Bucchi Prize, the Ernest Bloch Competition, and the Witold Lutosławski International Composers Competition.

+Early life and education

 Carlo Alessandro Landini began his musical studies in the piano and composition classes of the Milan Conservatorio "Giuseppe Verdi", under the guidance of Piero Rattalino and Bruno Bettinelli respectively, graduating in 1978 and 1979.
-However, his interests did not limit themselves to the sole field of music but led him to graduate in 1982 in Modern Literature, with a dissertation dedicated to the Capuchin nun Saint Veronica Giuliani, a text later on revised and published in the form of a more extensive essay.
+His interests extended beyond music, leading him to graduate in 1982 in Modern Literature, with a dissertation dedicated to the Capuchin nun Saint Veronica Giuliani.
+The work was later revised and published as an expanded essay.

-After graduating in composition, Landini followed, between 1975 and 1978, the specialization courses held by Franco Donatoni at the Accademia Chigiana (Siena) and again, between 1978 and 1986, the summer courses in Darmstadt held by the masters of French "spectral music" (Gérard Grisey, Tristan Murail, Hugues Dufourt).
-He then attended courses with Iannis Xenakis, György Ligeti (Aix-en-Provence) and Witold Lutoslawski (Grožnjan).
-In 1979 he moved to Paris, where he received lessons from Olivier Messiaen and, once admitted to the prestigious CNSM, attended the classes of Ivo Malec and Claude Ballif.
-He was awarded the Premier Prix by a unanimous jury.
-In 1981 he moved to the United States on a Fulbright Fellowship.
-He resided in San Diego for two years, where he studied and taught at the University of California, eventually graduating in 1983.
+Between 1975 and 1978, Landini attended specialization courses held by Franco Donatoni at the Accademia Chigiana in Siena.
+From 1978 to 1986, he participated in the Darmstadt Summer Courses, studying with leading figures of French spectral music, including Gérard Grisey, Tristan Murail, and Hugues Dufourt.

+He later attended courses with Iannis Xenakis, György Ligeti (Aix-en-Provence), and Witold Lutoslawski in Grožnjan.
+In 1979, Landini moved to Paris, where he studied with Olivier Messiaen and, after admission to the CNSM, attended the classes of Ivo Malec and Claude Ballif, graduating with a Premier Prix.
+In 1981, he moved to the United States on a Fulbright Fellowship and studied and taught at the University of California, San Diego, earning a master’s degree in 1983.